estebancalle/estebancalle/README.md

 # ⚡ **CanceRClassif Webapp: End-to-End Machine Learning for Cancer Classification**

-**Project Description:** An end-to-end machine learning project that culminates in a web application designed to classify and detect tumors in RNA-Seq tissue samples.
+**Project description:** An end-to-end machine learning project that culminates in a web application designed to classify and detect tumors in RNA-Seq tissue samples.

-**Pipeline:** Comprehensive pipeline from data extraction, preprocessing, and feature selection to model training and evaluation.
+**Pipeline:** Includes a comprehensive pipeline from data extraction, preprocessing, and feature selection to model training and evaluation.
 It encompasses data handling, model development, and deployment, offering practical applications in genomics and data science.

 **Model:** Employs a Random Forest model optimized with Boruta for both binary (tumor or normal) and multiclass (15 types of cancer) classifications.